codidact/docs/User-Help/FormattingHelp.md

 >  * List item one
 >  * List item two

   If you want to create a numbered list, use `1.`, `2.`, etc instead of `*` or `-`.
+Note that the exact number you use, in most cases, is irrelevant - after the first number that you use, no matter what number you put in, Codidact will automatically number it in order.
+For instance, if you create a list and type `1.
+List item #1` for the first line, then `3.
+List item #2` for the second line, Codidact will automatically render the `3.` as a `2.`.
+If you begin your list at any other number, such as your first list item is numbered `5.`, Codidact will continue from that number onwards (with the next number automatically rendering as `6.`).

 * **Horizontal line**

-  You can use a horizontal line for separating sectiond of your post.
+  You can use a horizontal line for separating sections of your post.
 Use `---` on its own line to generate a horizontal line.

 * **Headings**